Edward James Slattery: Abortion

-During the 2008 U.S. presidential election, Slattery criticized the House Speaker Nancy Pelosi and then U.S. Senator Joe Biden both Catholics, for their remarks on abortion rights for women on the TV program Meet the Press.
+During the 2008 U.S. presidential election, Slattery criticized the House Speaker Nancy Pelosi and then U.S. Senator Joe Biden, both Catholics, for their remarks on abortion rights for women on the TV program Meet the Press.
 Slattery described their positions as "clearly inconsistent with Catholic teaching" and "plainly false."

 Liturgy

 Slattery was a conservative on question of liturgical practice.
-He returned to the practice of celebrating the eucharistic liturgy in his cathedral using the ancient style in which the priest and the congregation face the same direction, ad orientem.
+He returned to the practice of celebrating the Eucharistic liturgy in his cathedral using the ancient style in which the priest and the congregation face the same direction, ad orientem.
 He believed this form had a number of advantages over the form of in which the priest faces the congregation.

 On April 24, 2010, Slattery celebrated high mass at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., to mark the fifth anniversary of Pope Benedict XVI's papacy, wearing the rarely seen cappa magna.

-Statement on Contraceptive mandates
+Statement on contraceptive mandates

-On February 2, 2012, Bishop Slattery released a statement in response to the contraceptive mandates issued by the United States Department of Health and Human Services under the Patient Protection and Affordable Care Act.
+On February 2, 2012, Slattery released a statement in response to the contraceptive mandates issued by the United States Department of Health and Human Services under the 2010 Patient Protection and Affordable Care Act.
 Slattery joined other bishops in the United States Conference of Catholic Bishops in opposing the mandate.